 Messages are produced and consumed by domains as they obey user code that directs the detailed building and interpretation of those messages.
 The kernel passes these messages between domains but the kernel produces and consumes messages as well.
-Usually when a key to a kernel object is invoked, the kernel interprets the message and usually prepares a response message.
-In the keeper pattern the kernel produces a message for a keeper.
+When a key to a kernel object is invoked, the kernel interprets the message and usually prepares a response message.
+In the keeper pattern the kernel generates a message for a keeper.
 Such messages may best be viewed as being produced by the domain whose action caused the event that the kernel’s message reports.
 In this case the logic of the program that the domain is obeying is not ostensibly responsible for the message.
 In such cases we sometimes say that the domain implicitly invoked the key in the keeper slot, in contrast to when the domain code explicitly constructs the message.

-In all of these cases the recipient of the message is identified by a key; for a message from a domain, the program obeyed by the domain selects the key; messages to keepers are addressed via a start key found in some keeper slot.
-When a kernel object delivers a response message it demands that the recipient be addressed by a resume key.
+In all of these cases the recipient of the message is identified by a key; for a message from a domain’s program, the program obeyed by the domain selects the key; messages from the kernel, to keepers are addressed via a start key found in some keeper slot.

 Memory keys and meter keys serve their purpose without messages although some attempt has been made to make it appear as if a reference to memory by a domain were as if there were a message delivered via the nodes to the page.
 This illusion is incomplete.